99 GAL Friends of Yamhill County

 Cultural Attraction Passes

 Many in the Amity Community cannot afford admission to local cultural attractions.
-This grant allows the Library to provide patrons with passes to the Evergreen Aviation and Space Museum, the Gilbert House Children’s Museum in Salem, and the Oregon Gardens in Silverton, as well as to various Oregon State parks.
+Our grant allowed the Library to provide patrons with passes to the Evergreen Aviation and Space Museum, the Gilbert House Children’s Museum in Salem, and the Oregon Gardens in Silverton, as well as to various Oregon State parks.
 Lower-income families who otherwise have little or no opportunity to partake in such experiences derive significant benefits in terms of bonding, learning, and creating memories.

 Chehalem Youth and Family Services